RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: RELATED WORK

 In contrast, we formulate a novel physics-informed learning framework for CARS-to-Raman mapping.
 We compose a loss that explicitly enforces KK-consistency via a differentiable Hilbert transform and regularizes the non-resonant background using a smoothness prior.
-Therefore, the model disentangles resonant Raman features from background artifacts, not only based on data, but with given rules.
-This is a novel deep-learning approach for CARS spectroscopy that leverages KK physics and NRB priors as part of a learnable loss formulation for supervised and self-supervised training.
+Therefore, the model disentangles resonant Raman features from background artifacts not only based on data but also using given rules.
+This is a novel deep-learning approach for CARS spectroscopy that leverages KK physics and NRB priors within a learnable loss formulation for supervised and self-supervised training.